ravachol/kew-data/README.md

 ### Skipping the database

-if you don't want to use the database, set:
+if you don't want to use the database, don't install this, or set:

-useartistsdb=0

-Or compile kew with:

-make install USE_DB=0 -j
+useartistsdb=0 in kew's kewrc settings file.

 kew works just as well without it.